 The temple to Tellus is one of the last additions to the monuments of Thugga.
 It was built in 261 at the time of Emperor Gallienus.
 His reign was marked by great difficulties, but apparently these did not impact on Thugga because a house with very elaborate mosaics was built in that period.
 Tellus (Earth) was a Roman goddess protecting agriculture; this temple is one of the few dedicated to her in the Provinces.
 She is portrayed in a famous relief of Ara Pacis Augustae in Rome.

-Dar Lacheb, perhaps a temple or a gymnasium and to the far right the mosque of the Arab village; (inset) a stone with small cavities for a betting game inside Dar Lacheb
+Dar Lacheb, perhaps a temple or a gymnasium and to the far right the mosque of the Arab village; (inset) a stone with small cavities for a betting game inside Dar Lacheb, similar to those at the Rose Wind Square

 A large rectangular portico which had at its centre a lost building is still named after the house of an Arab inhabitant of the town.
 It was built at the same time as the Capitolium.
 The standing portal is popular with visitors because it allows framed views of that temple.

-St. Victoria's and the road leading to Teboursouk and the Mejerda River valley
+St. Victoria's and the road leading to Teboursouk and Thignica in the Mejerda River valley

-Unlike almost all the other ancient Roman towns of the region, Thugga has very few Christian monuments.
+Unlike many other Roman towns of the region, Thugga has very few Christian monuments.
 Archaeologists found evidence that at some point the Temple to Caracalla was turned into a church, but the only meaningful memory of Christian Thugga is a small necropolis near the Temple to Saturn.
 It housed a church in part excavated into the hill, with several underground tombs and built with materials taken from the nearby temple.
-It is dated early Vth century when the Province of Africa had not yet been invaded by the Vandals.
+It is dated early Vth century before the 439 invasion of Africa by the Vandals.

 (above) Apse and entrance to the crypt of the church; (below) sarcophagus with the inscription "Victoria santimoniali in pace"